Skip to main content

 Increased Independence

-Technology can not only level the playing field for students, it can also increase their independence, freeing them from the constant need for direct teacher involvement.
+Technology can not only level the playing field for students but can also increase their independence, freeing them from the constant need for direct teacher involvement.
 A greater sense of independence can reduce anxiety levels and increase the confidence of students with special needs, as they are less likely to feel they are hindering the learning process for their peers.
 In addition, special education teachers can utilize technologies that increase communication, reduce the need for teacher assistance and offer students a greater sense of control over their education.

 Assistance With Monitoring